 The hotel is surrounded by the popular Charles M. Russell Wildlife Preserve.
-Rare birds can be viewed just down the road, and deer can be seen on the front lawn out the bedroom window.
-Boats can be rented at the marina (please note: the hotel does not offer boat rentals), and fishing can be done off the face of the dam.
-Local guides can be arranged.
+Rare birds can be viewed just down the road, and deer can be seen on the hotel grounds and around the local area.
+Fishing can be done off the face of the dam just down the road from the hotel.
+Local guides can be arranged

 Read Our Reviews: